vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/customize-theme/index.md

     {% endif %}
     ```

-2. Add block to use the [Open Graph protocol](https://ogp.me/) to show the page's information when an user shares a page on a social network
+2. Add block to use the [Open Graph protocol](https://ogp.me/) to show the page's information when a user shares a page on a social network

     ```jinja
     {% block htmltitle %}